GiuffreLab/awx-community-general-ee/README.md

 This is a repo to build an Ansible Execution Environment that can communicate with hosts using the `community.general` collection.

-it will work with the following `roles` or `collections` commands associated with it.
+it will work with the all of the `roles` or commands associated with it.

 **Requirements**